 3M Open Golf Betting Tips

 It’s another new venue this week on the PGA Tour as we head 25 miles north of the city of Minneappolis, and to the Arnold Palmer designed TPC Twin Cities.
-Toughened last year under a Tom Lehman redesign, the course still remains a largely flat and unprotected parkland track where water hazards (on 10 holes) are in play, but unlikely to affect the most in form players this week.
+Toughened up two years ago under a Tom Lehman redesign, the course still remains a largely flat and unprotected parkland track where water hazards (in play on 10 holes) are in play, but unlikely to affect the most in form players this week.

-Although the par 5s are long, there are three drivable par 4s, and this course has all the hallmarks of one that can be overpowered by the bigger hitters.
+Although the par 5s are long, there are three drivable par 4s, and this course has all the hallmarks of one that can be overpowered by the bugger hitters.
 The greens are large, fast and slopey, but on the whole this is going to be a contest of who hits the longest drives and makes the largest footage of putts.
 Course similarities can be drawn with venues in Texas, and Palmer’s design at Bay Hill.
-Players hoping to fine tune their games for the year’s final major at Portrush won’t find any help in Minnesota.

 The Market Leaders